Introduction to Kingston’s Canvas React Plus 64GB microSDXC UHS-II Kit

 We’re back again this week with another SD Card review, and this time we’re taking a look at a UHS-II card and USB 3.2 microSD UHS-II compatible card reader combo pack from Kingston.
 I like combo kits like this as it allows me to toss the extra USB microSD reader in a spare backpack, camera bag, or drone case, ensuring that I always have a card reader handy in the event I need to dump footage on the go.

 Kingston added the Canvas React Plus line of Class 10 UHS-II V90 U3 SD Cards back in March of 2020 with the mobile media creator in mind.
-This new line of SD cards is ideal for shooting 4K/8K UHD video and burst-mode photography on a DSLR, or with 4K/8K action cameras and drones.
-Kingston features the Canvas React Plus line in full-size SD as well the microSD format with capacities up to 512GB and claims fast write times of 300MB/s.
+This new line of SD cards is ideal for shooting 4K/8K UHD video and burst-mode photography on a DSLR or with 4K/8K action cameras and drones.
+Kingston features the Canvas React Plus line in full-size SD and the microSD format with capacities up to 512GB and claims fast write times of 300MB/s.

 From The Manufacturer: The Canvas React Plus 64GB microSDXC UHS-II Kit